Michael-Kuria/hashcode_2020/README.md

 ## Approaches Taken
 a) Order Libraries according to their sign-up time.(Expected score **22,000,000+ points** if the following is observed)
-- This should be done in an ascending order
+- Ensure the libraries are ordered by their sign-up days in an ascending order
 - Ensure that the books are ordered according to their score in descending order.
 - Ensure that no book is scanned twice